We have the same home: Earth. We all share the duty to use our natural resources and energy wisely. But is environmental

-- Shop locally to local farmers’ markets and art fairs for your gifts, home goods, grocery haul, flowers, and more.
+- Shop locally at local farmers’ markets and art fairs for your gifts, home goods, grocery haul, flowers, and more.

 - Get involved and pick a local environmental issue you can help with.

 - Get inspired by looking at other countries that have established sustainability well within their modern culture, like Switzerland.

 - Remember, we vote with our dollars.
 From groceries to clothing to home renovation products, choose organic, biodegradable, and compostable options with ethical sourcing and harvesting practices.